 Use the button above to add this to your Cruise Packing Pinterest Board.

 We've also included your cruise necessities below.
 Each section of the list is broken up to provide a bit more detail.
 When advising our community to pack a "dress shirt," we often have follow up questions.
 Or when suggesting a "cruise power strip" we're given blank stares.
 That's why you'll find images and a short description to go along with many items on our checklist.
 Hopefully that helps to avoid any confusion.

 This is probably the trickiest set of items on our cruise packing list.
-Depending on where you’re cruising to and from, your clothing items will vary.
+Depending on where you're cruising to and from, your clothing items will vary.
 Your specific itinerary will also have an impact on your packing list.
-If sailing for 7 days, you’ll obviously need more stuff than a 3 nighter.
-Seven-night cruises are the most common, so we’ll assume that below.
+If sailing for 7 days, you'll obviously need more stuff than a 3 nighter.
+Seven-night cruises are the most common.
+We'll assume seven night in our list below.

-With our downloadable packing list, we’ve included a “Quantity” column.
-Feel free to use this to set the number of pieces for each article on the list.
+With our downloadable packing list, we've included a "Quantity" column.
+Feel free to adjust this.
+Some items will require multiple pieces (like socks).

 As a woman, what clothes will I need for my cruise?

 Cruise Packing List - CLOTHES

 Athletic Shoes: You'll be doing a LOT of walking.
 You'll need a comfortable set of sneakers for the extra-long walks when exploring the ship, port, or hitting the gym.